sagarcom853/Namastey-Food-App/README.md

 Technologies Used
 Frontend: React.js, Redux for state management, Tailwind CSS for styling.

+For backend create an config.env inside config folder and paste the following:
+PORT = 8000
+RAZORPAY_API_KEY = YOUR API KEY'
+RAZORPAY_API_SECRET = 'YOUR API SECRET'

 Getting Started
 Prerequisites
 Node.js and npm should be installed on your machine.